GustavoMelloGit/copy-file-syntax-extension/README.md

 ## Usage

 1. Select the code you want to copy in the active editor.
-2. Run the "Copy Text with Syntax Highlight" command either by right-clicking and selecting it from the context menu or using the provided keyboard shortcut.
+2. Run the "File Syntax: Copy Code With Highlight!" command either by right-clicking and selecting it from the context menu or using the provided keyboard shortcut.
 3. The highlighted code with syntax formatting will be copied to your clipboard.
 4. Paste the markdown-formatted code snippet in your desired location.